yireo/yireo-slides/slides/yireo/joomla_composer.md

 ---
 # How?
-- `composer require vendor/module`
+- Shell command `composer require a/b`
 - Load `vendor/autoload.php` file in Joomla
--
+- Use `a/b` library in your code

 ---
+# Using composer
+- Login to a shell

+---
+class: center, middle
 # Example: Moneybird